morpheus-org/morpheus/README.md

 - `ValueType`: The type of the values the container will hold.
 Valid types must satisfy `std::is_arithmetic` i.e to be an arithmetic type.
 - `IndexType`: The type of the indices the container will hold.
 Valid types must satisfy `std::is_integral` i.e to be an integral type.
 - `Layout`: Orientation of data in memory.
 Valid layouts are either  `Kokkos::LayoutLeft` (Column-Major) or `Kokkos::LayoutRight` (Row-Major).
+- `Space`: A memory or execution space supported by Morpheus.
+  - Valid *Memory* Spaces are `HostSpace`, `CudaSpace` and `HIPSpace`.
+  - Valid *Execution* Spaces are `Serial`, `OpenMP`, `Cuda` and `HIP`.
+  - Spaces can be **Generic** or **Custom** by specifying the appropriate namespace eg: `Morpheus::Generic::HostSpace` and `Morpheus::Custom::HostSpace` represent the generic and custom Host Memory space respectively.
-- `Space`: A memory or execution space supported by Kokkos.
-Valid *Memory* Spaces are `Kokkos::HostSpace`, `Kokkos::CudaSpace` and `Kokkos::HipSpace`.
-Valid *Execution* Spaces are `Kokkos::Serial`, `Kokkos::OpenMP`, `Kokkos::Cuda` and `Kokkos::HIP`.
-Note that specifying the execution space will determine in which space each member function will be executed.
+  - Note that specifying the execution space will determine in which space each member function will be executed.
 By not providing a space parameter `Morpheus` will choose a default one for you.

 Note that only `ValueType` is mandatory.
 For the rest of the arguments, if not provided, sensible defaults will be selected.